m5stack/m5-docs/docs/en/uiflow/ui_simulator.md

 Draw a polygon at the x/y origin with a set radius and amount of sides

 #### Attention
->The M5GO screen dimentions are 320X240
+>The M5GO screen resolution is 320X240

 #### Example

->Create a triangle and set it's color to red
+>Create a triangle and set its color to red

 ><img src="/image/Display/Graphic_user.gif" width="50%">